akfish/vscode-devdocs/README.md

 This is a simple wrapper around devdocs.io.
 All documentations are provided and hosted by devdocs.io.
 The extension has no control over DevDocs.
 For best user experience, you should configure it manually:

-* Run `devdocs.settings`.
-You can choose enabled documents, use dark theme and/or hide sidebar as needed
+* <del>Run `devdocs.settings`.
+You can choose enabled documents, use dark theme and/or hide sidebar as needed</del>
-* Run `devdocs.offline` to cache documentations locally
+* <del>Run `devdocs.offline` to cache documentations locally</del>

 For further information, please refer to [DevDocs Help](http://devdocs.io/help).

 ## Known Issues

 * Document list in `devdocs.settings` page might be buggy (lose scroll position on first click)
+* All preferences and offline data for DevDocs will be lost after VSCode restart due to recent changes to vscode #4

 ## Release Notes